 The North Carolina Water Distribution System of The Year Award is awarded each year to a single municipality in each class, Small, Medium and Large system.
 This prestigious award is giving in recognition of systems that protect the public health through pro-active practices of management, operations and maintenance of their water distribution system beyond minimum standards.

-Smithfield's water distribution department received this award in 2017 as well.
+Smithfield's water distribution department received the AWWA Small System award 5 consecutive years!

 Treatment Awards: